 Customizing the Tuva Data Model

 Rabee Zyoud is the founder of SnowQuery, a healthcare data engineering and architecture consultancy.
-He's implemented Tuva for nearly 10 healthcare and life sciences organizations.
+He has implemented Tuva for nearly 10 healthcare and life sciences organizations.
 For questions, implementation assistance, or consulting inquiries, contact hello@snowquery.com.

 Intro